tonyvict/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Tutor filters/finds the student if needed.
-2. Tutor enters unmark command with student index and lesson index.
+1. Tutor enters command to unmark with corresponding student index and lesson index.
+2. ClassRosterPro validates input parameters.
-3. ClassRosterPro validates both indices and marks the lesson as not attended.
+3. ClassRosterPro marks the lesson as not attended successfully.
-4. ClassRosterPro updates attendance count and confirms.
    Use case ends.

 **Extensions:**